ankane/blind_index/README.md

 Argon2 is the state-of-the-art algorithm and recommended for best security.

-To use it, add [argon2](https://github.com/technion/ruby-argon2) to your Gemfile and use:
+To use it, add [argon2](https://github.com/technion/ruby-argon2) to your Gemfile and set:

 ```ruby
 class User < ApplicationRecord